fabvalaaah/unlinkdemo/README.md

 immediately unlinks it from the file-system (looks like it has been deleted) is still able to manipulate it as long as a reference to the file handler is kept.

-Usage example : "./unlinkdemo foo" will unlink a file called "foo".
+Usage example: "./unlinkdemo foo" will unlink a file called "foo".

 DONATION:
 As I share these sources for commercial use too, maybe you could consider